PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/Data-Privacy-Reflection.md

 Handle sensitive information only as authorized and necessary.
 Improper use can breach privacy and harm the individuals or groups the data concerns.

 - Maintain device security:
-Protecting your devices helps secure the data they contain.
+Protecting my devices helps secure the data they contain.
 Follow good cybersecurity practices like using antivirus software, regularly updating software, whitelisting trusted applications, setting device passcodes, enabling firewalls, suspending inactive sessions, and employing full disk encryption

 4. How should you respond to a suspected data breach or accidental disclosure of confidential information?